Melinda Nielsen, Chair

 Anna jumped into the elementary world in 1998 with a plethora of trainers – Peter Gebhart-Seele, Jean Miller, Greg MacDonald, and Dr. Kay Baker.
 She joined EAA that same year and remains an active and generous member and volunteer.
 Anna loves photography and has shared her talents as a presenter at our summer conference.
-She guides a 9-12 elementary class at Cleveland Montessori and is passionate about supporting Montessori in the Cleveland area and beyond.
+She guides a 9-12 elementary class at Arbor and is passionate about supporting Montessori in the Atlanta area and beyond.
+She is looking forward to taking her 3-6 training next summer and to becoming an AMI Elementary trainer.

 Anna joined the board in February 2013, becoming our publications and communications coordinator.
 She values our “community’s wisdom that is so generously and fully shared with one another on EAA-talk, in newsletters, and at conferences”.
 Anna loves to cook with her class and invites you to send in your recipes to share in the newsletter for the pleasure and nutritious delight of all!